About me

 I learned many things along the way.

-Today I’m living a life free from chronic pain and able to share it in the way that I want to with my family and friends.
+Today I’m living a life free from persistent pain and able to share it in the way that I want to with my family and friends.
 Now it is my absolute privilege to accompany and support others on their healing journeys.

 I can support you to recover too.